ObsMod/pylawr/docs/source/user/clutter.rst

 This filter calculates SPIN change of the reflectivity according to Hubbert et al. (2009) :cite:`hubbert2009` modified to 1D computations.
-The SPIN field is a measure of how often the reflectivity gradient changes sign along the radial direction, with following conditions:
+The SPIN field is a measure of how often the reflectivity gradient changes sign along the radial direction, with the following conditions:

 .. math::
     \mathrm{sign}\left(X_i - X_{i-1}\right) =